top of page

 Model Making to test door hinge designs

-Using laser cutting, CNC, Hand sculpting and shop tools, this design prototype was built from low-cost materials such as foam-core board, wood dowels, and sculpting foam.
+Using laser cutting, CNC, Hand sculpting and shop tools, this design prototype was built from low-cost materials such as foam-core board, wood dowels, and sculpting foam by the Intern Team.

 The Navetta Experience